-Always use the size and type tires specified in the Owner's Manual for this vehicle on pages 40~42.

-Always maintain proper tire pressure as described in the Owner's Manual on page
+HOW TO AVOID THE HAZARD Always use the size and type tires specified in the Owner's Manual for this vehicle.
+Always maintain proper tire pressure as described in the Owner's Manual.

 Weight Limits

 This ATV is not designed to carry cargo or tow a trailer.
 Do not add a cargo rack or a trailer hitch.